 The State of the University of Tennessee Address

-Joe DiPietro marked his fifth anniversary as president of the University of Tennessee on January 1.
-In those five years, the statewide UT system has produced 55,000 new college graduates, performed $2.2 billion in research (not counting $7 billion in research performed at Oak Ridge National Laboratory and managed by UT-Battelle) and conducted outreach with 5 million participants.
+Joe DiPietro marked his sixth anniversary as president of the University of Tennessee on January 1.
+In those five years, the statewide UT system has produced 55,000 new college graduates, performed $2.2 billion in research (in addition to $7 billion in research performed at Oak Ridge National Laboratory, managed by UT-Battelle) and conducted outreach with 5 million participants.

-As UT president, DiPietro is chief executive officer of the system that includes the flagship campus in Knoxville, campuses in Chattanooga and Martin, the Health Science Center in Memphis, the Space Institute in Tullahoma, and statewide institutes of agriculture and public service.
+As UT president, DiPietro is chief executive officer of the UT system, which has a $2.1 billion annual budget, 12,000 employees, 50,000 students, and more than 370,000 alumni worldwide.
 DiPietro is a member of the UT Board of Trustees, and he and the president of Battelle Memorial Institute rotate two-year terms as chairman of the Board of Governors of UT-Battelle.
 That organization has managed Oak Ridge National Laboratory for the U.S. Department of Energy since 2000.

-Following the address, awards were presented to Julie Hill, Harry McSween and David McBeth.
+Following the address, four awards will be presented to employees from the UT System.
 Dr. Joe DiPietro established the President’s Awards in 2015 as a system-wide recognition and the University of Tennessee’s top honor for an employee.
 Given annually, these awards recognize individuals whose contributions advanced the ideals and goals of the University’s mission to educate, discover, and connect.

 Honorees are selected each year from a system-wide pool of candidates nominated by campus and institute leaders.
 For more information, visit president.tennessee.edu/awards/.